vuejs/vitepress/docs/en/guide/markdown.md

 ## Import Code Snippets

-You can import code snippets from existing files via following syntax:
+You can import code snippets from existing files via the following syntax:

 ```md
 <<< @/filepath